The Sons of the Desert: In the media

 The Sons of the Desert organization has been profiled periodically in media outlets, usually in a newsworthy context (as when long-lost films have been discovered).
 The Saturday Evening Post magazine profiled the organization in 1971 and again in 2020.
 In 1974 the British Broadcasting Corporation featured the Sons in its documentary film Cuckoo.
 NBC's whimsical reality show Real People brought the Sons to a national audience in 1980.
 The CBN cable-television network scheduled a Laurel & Hardy movie marathon and invited Sons members from across America to take part in the live, national broadcast.
 A documentary film about the Sons was produced in 1987 by Alexander Marshall: Revenge of the Sons of the Desert is a featurette showing the international membership at one of its conventions, with commentary by celebrity guests.
 An Emmy Award winner, the film is included in the DVD set The Laurel & Hardy Collection, Volume One (released in 2006).

 International conventions

 In addition to local and regional meetings, the Sons organization has been holding international conventions every two years.
 The first conclave was held in Chicago, Illinois (the site of the lodge convention in the original Sons of the Desert film) in 1978.
 Since then, individual tents in the Sons organization have hosted conventions, typically running four days each and attended by members from around the world.
+Actors and technicians who worked with Laurel and Hardy have been frequent guests, and rare films and memorabilia are exhibited.
 Most of the conventions have been located in the United States but some have been held in the United Kingdom and other countries.
-Actors and technicians who worked with Laurel and Hardy have been frequent guests, and rare films and memorabilia are exhibited.
-The 2020 convention, scheduled for Rhode Island, was canceled due to the COVID-19 pandemic.
-The next convention was held in Albuquerque, New Mexico in August 2022.
-Sacramento will host the next convention in 2024.
+The next convention will be held in 2026, in San Diego, California.